Parses a string into a timestamp.

 [a] Optional parameters use their default value unless explicitly set.

-[b] The argument name format can be omitted.
+[b] The parameter name format can be omitted.

 Hide omitted argument names for this function